To get familiar with the application functionality, you can install Oro applications with environment components using Vagrant.

 Once the VM setup has finished, you can access the application in your browser with the credentials defined by your installation configuration.

 The default login details are:

-If you have changed the application host, admin login, or password, please refer to the Vagrantfile for these details.
+If you have changed the application host, admin login, or password, please refer to the .env-build for these details.

 To connect to the virtual machine via SSH, run the following command in the working directory on your host machine:

 You will be logged in to the virtual machine as vagrant user with sudo permission (you do not need a password to use the sudo command).

 To configure SSH access to the virtual machine for the utilities that run on the host machine, like IDE, get the explicit SSH credentials by running the following command:

 vagrant up – Creates and configures the virtual machine according to the Vagrantfile.
 Unless vagrant destroy has been launched on consecutive runs, vagrant up powers on the virtual machine.
 The provisioning scripts run only once.

 vagrant provision –provision-with Build,Install,Deploy – Run provisioning scripts defined in the Vagrantfile.